ExpediaGroup/graphql-kotlin/docs/writing-schemas/scalars.md

 | `kotlin.BigDecimal` | `BigDecimal` |
 | `kotlin.Char`       | `Char`       |

 > NOTE: Extended GraphQL scalar types provided by `graphql-java` are generated as custom scalar types.
-When using those
-> custom scalar types your GraphQL clients will have to know how to correctly parse and serialize them.
-See
-> `graphql-java` [documentation](https://www.graphql-java.com/documentation/v13/scalars/) for more details.
+When using those custom scalar types your GraphQL clients will have to know how to correctly parse and serialize them.
+See `graphql-java` [documentation](https://www.graphql-java.com/documentation/v13/scalars/) for more details.

 ## ID

 GraphQL supports a the scalar type ID, a unique identifier that is not intended to be human readable.
 ID's are serialized as a String.
 To mark given field as an ID field you have to annotate it with `@GraphQLID` annotation.

-NOTE: `graphql-java` does support other types (`String`, `Int`, `Long`, or `UUID`) but [due to serialization issues](https://github.com/ExpediaGroup/graphql-kotlin/issues/317) we can only directly support strings.
+> NOTE: `graphql-java` supports other types (`String`, `Int`, `Long`, or `UUID`) but [due to serialization issues (https://github.com/ExpediaGroup/graphql-kotlin/issues/317) we can only directly support Strings.
 You can still use a type like UUID internally just as long as you convert or parse the value yourself and handle the errors.

 ```kotlin
 data class Person(